shermp/Nuked-SC55-CLAP/README.md

 commercial music production is prohibited.

-## Usage
+## Installation

-TODO
+Download the latest version for your operating system from the [releases page](/releases) page, then unzip it into one of these OS-specific locations:

+- **Windows**
+  - `C:\Program Files\Common Files\CLAP\`
+  - `$LOCALAPPDATA/Programs/CLAP`

+- **macOS**
+  - `/Library/Audio/Plug-Ins/CLAP/`
+  - `$HOME/Library/Audio/Plug-Ins/CLAP/`

+- **Linux**
+  - `/usr/lib/clap`
+  - `$HOME/.clap`

-## ROM files
+### ROM files

+The emulation needs dumps of the ROM chips of the original hardware to function.
+If any of the ROM files for a given model are not present or they're invalid, you won't be able to load the plugin for that particular model.

-Create a `NukedSC55-Resources` directory in the folder where the CLAP plugin resides, then a `ROMs` folder in it.
-The ROM files necessary for emulating the individual models need to placed in subfolders with specific names (e.g., `SC-55-v1.20`).
+To install the ROM files, create a `Nuked-SC55-Resources` directory in the folder where the CLAP plugin resides, then a `ROMs` folder in it.
+The ROM files necessary for emulating the different models must be placed in subfolders with specific names (e.g., `SC-55-v1.20`).

 This is how the folder structure should look like:

 ```
-NukedSC55-Resources
+Nuked-SC55-Resources
   ROMs
     SC-55-v1.20
       sc55_rom1.bin